-SUMMARY: The U.S. Fish and Wildlife Service (Service or we) proposes to establish annual hunting regulations for certain migratory game birds for the 2023-24 hunting season.
-We annually prescribe outside limits (frameworks) within which States may select hunting seasons.
-This proposed rule provides the regulatory schedule and describes the proposed regulatory alternatives for the 2023-24 general duck seasons and preliminary proposals that vary from the 2022-23 hunting season regulations.
+SUMMARY: The U.S. Fish and Wildlife Service (Service or we) proposes to establish hunting regulations for certain migratory game birds for the 2024-25 hunting season.
+Through an annual rulemaking process, we prescribe outside limits (which we refer to as frameworks) within which States may select hunting seasons.
+This proposed rule provides the regulatory schedule, describes the proposed regulatory alternatives for the 2024-25 general duck seasons, and provides preliminary proposals that vary from the 2023-24 hunting season regulations.
 Migratory bird hunting seasons provide opportunities for recreation and sustenance; aid Federal, State, and Tribal governments in the management of migratory game birds; and permit harvests at levels compatible with migratory game bird population status and habitat conditions.

-DATES: Comments: You may comment on the general duck season regulatory alternatives and other preliminary proposals for the 2023-24 season until December 5, 2022.
+DATES: Comments: You may comment on the general duck season regulatory alternatives and other preliminary proposals for the 2024-25 season until March 11, 2024.